Menu

 BVD control

 Quick action will help control the devastating consequences of BVD infections and aid a speedy recovery.
 Every dairy farm is unique, therefore there is no universal BVD control programme that ‘fits’ all farms.
-We recommended that a risk assessment analysis be carried out with your vet before a management plan is put in place.
+We recommend that a risk assessment analysis be carried out with your vet before a management plan is put in place.
 We will work closely with you whilst implementing the testing and control plan and then monitor BVD on your farm.
 Strict biosecurity measures are required to maintain a BVD free herd.

 Let’s take action to control BVD on our cattle farms.

-Selwyn-Rakaia Vet Services Ltd
+Selwyn-Rakaia Vets Ltd